timwinter06/housing_areas/README.md

 served.

 The training directory contains a 'train_model.py' script that can be run.
-This will result in a trained LR model & some metrics being saved to the results & api directory.
+This will result in a trained (LASSO) regression model & some metrics being saved to the results & api directory.

 The api directory contains the necessary files to deploy an API to serve the trained model either locally in a docker container, or deploy it to Cloud Run on GCP.